Deflating football: Even in Texas, concern over head injuries hinders growth

 “It’s something we’ve got to take seriously and how we manage the concerns of our parents,” said Bryan Gerlich, Grapevine-Colleyville ISD’s executive director of athletics.
 “I’m not going to tell you your child won’t get hurt.
 In any sport, you can get hurt.
 But we will do all we can to train your child so they can compete hard and play the game.”

-Gerlich and DeJonge both said high school coaches are reaching out to parents at all levels, hoping to alleviate some of the fears.
+Gerlich and DeJonge both said high school coaches are reaching out to parents at all levels, hoping to alleviate some of their fears.

 “Our coaches are more in direct communication with the parents and how they’re teaching the game,” DeJonge said.
 “We’re working with the way Seattle Seahawks teach it, to get the head out of the game.
 We understand the importance of safety.”